Soldy/openPanthera/README.md

 # openPanthera

+## Future Note

+The original version of openPanthera was a complete rewrite of the previous sweet panthera, which made it impossible to adhere to PEP 8 guidelines.
+However, we aim to change this in the future.
+The next release will focus on two key improvements: full compliance with PEP 8 standards and complete support for AXPN.

 ## About

-In Short: Open Panthera is an SQL builder and migration tool. \
+In Short: Open Panthera is an SQL builder and migration tool.
 Open Panthera is a straightforward solution for enforcing data management on SQL, making it easier for different systems to access the same data collections. \
 The primary logic is simple outside the database only calls the inbuild functions and procedures.
 So the system SQL injection prof and easily portable to other technologies.